The Gartner brand is synonymous with trust.

 Gartner aims to comply with the applicable laws and regulations protecting the privacy of Personal Information in the jurisdictions in which the Company operates.
 Where appropriate, laws within specific jurisdictions may require supplemental terms to comply with local laws.

-In furtherance of its commitment to privacy, Gartner has certified to the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework, with respect to EEA and Swiss personal data processed as part of its Human Resources and Commercial activities.
-Accordingly, Gartner adheres to the Safe Harbor 7 privacy principles and 15 Frequently Asked Questions and Answers (FAQs), as agreed to by the U.S. Department of Commerce and the European Commission (located at the U.S. Department of Commerce website.)
+In furtherance of its commitment to privacy, Gartner has certified to the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework, with respect to EEA and Swiss personal data processed as part of its Human Resources activities.
+Accordingly, Gartner adheres to the Safe Harbor Seven Privacy Principles and 15 Frequently Asked Questions and Answers (FAQs), as agreed to by the U.S. Department of Commerce and the European Commission (located at the U.S. Department of Commerce website).